 • On the Create Catalog window, do the following configuration and click OK.

-• Select Enable CLR Integration option.
+• Select the Enable CLR Integration option.

 • Enter a password to protect the encryption key.

 And run the BizTalk Server Configuration again.
-At the end you will be able to configure all BizTalk Server components.
+At the end, you will be able to configure all BizTalk Server components.

 Author: Sandro Pereira